toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/DevicesApi.md

 > TargetDevice DeviceUpdate (string deviceId)

-update information for a specific device
+Update device information

-Returns a specified device, with updated info if available
+Checks for updates on the remote device and return up-to-date information

 ### Example